 Choosing Your First Instrument|Acoustic Guitar

 There are many different styles of music.
 There is the royal road band sound, neutral rock with a unique atmosphere and a mysterious sex appeal, heavy metal with a heavy bass sound and a denim and leather look, R&B and hip-hop that are now played on the streets as a matter of course, blues with a lot of tears in its roots, jazz, bossa nova, etc., to name a few.
-The list goes on and on.
+The list is endless.

 However!
 When considering the essence of music and musical instruments, there is the most primitive part that all of them have in common.
 That is... live sound!
 So, although this is a bit of a forced approach, I would like to help those who are just starting out with the most popular live instrument, the acoustic guitar, which has a stable popularity and a large player population among live instruments that do not require an amplifier, etc., by showing you how to choose one.